Lobha

 In Hinduism, lobha (लोभ) (လောဘ) is the concept of character affliction that refers to any form of "sensuality, lust, desire" or "attachment to sensual objects".
 It is one of the five kleshas that afflict the Ātman.
 It is one of the Shadripurs.

-In Buddhism, lobha (Pāli), synonymous with taṇhā and rāga, refers to the concept of "craving" or "greed" that is a mental factor in the form of mental defilement, acting as one of the roots of evil actions—lobha, dosa, and moha.
+In Buddhism, lobha (Pāli), closely related to taṇhā and rāga, refers to the concept of "craving" or "greed" that is a mental factor in the form of mental defilement, acting as one of the roots of evil actions—lobha, dosa, and moha.

 Lobha is a Sanskrit technical term, used in jurisdiction, meaning "greed for wealth".
 It has been cited as one of the causes of perjury.

+Alobha (Sanskrit, Pali; Tibetan Wylie: ma chags pa) is a Buddhist term translated as "non-attachment" or "non-greed".
+It is defined as the absence of attachment or desire towards worldly things or worldly existence.
+It causes one to not engage in unwholesome actions.
+It is one of the virtuous mental factors within the Abhidharma teachings.